ericleasemorgan/reader-workshop/README.md

    1. peruse the previously created study carrels at https://carrels.distantreader.org
    2. identify a carrel, any carrel, of interest, and note its short, one-word name
    3. open your command-line interface, and navigate to the root of the workbook directory
-   4. run ./bin/harvest.sh sans any input to get an idea of what type of input it expected
+   4. run `./bin/harvest.sh` sans any input to get an idea of what type of input it expected
-   5. run ./bin/harvest.sh NAME, where NAME is the short name of the study carrel identified in Step #2
+   5. run `./bin/harvest.sh NAME`, where NAME is the short name of the study carrel identified in Step #2
    6. go to Step #1 until you get tired

 In the end, you ought to have a collection of at least two or three study carrels.
 Consider the repeated use of ./bin/add-metadata.pl to give each item more context.